krasaee/alethic/README.md

 # Alethic Instruction-Based State Machine (ISM)

 ## Introduction
 Welcome to the Alethic ISM project group!
-Born from the study "Case for Animal-Friendly LLMs," this project is a journey into experimental language instruction processing, exploring how language models respond to animal-related queries.
+Born from the study "The Case for Animal-Friendly LLMs," this project is a journey into experimental language instruction processing, exploring how language models respond to animal-related queries.

 ## Key Concepts
 - **State**: Manages data and instructions, representing processing stages.